NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 Extrinsic constraint
 ^^^^^^^^^^^^^^^^^^^^

 This ties the triangulated ground points obtained from interest point matches to an external DEM, which may be at a lower resolution than the images.
-It is expected that this external DEM is *well-aligned* with the input cameras.
-This option is named ``--heights-from-dem``, and it is controlled via ``--heights-from-dem-weight`` and ``--heights-from-dem-robust-threshold``.
-How to perform alignment and use these options is shown in :numref:`jitter_ctx`.
+It is expected that this external DEM is *well-aligned* with the input cameras (see :numref:`ba_pc_align` for how do the alignment).

+This option is named ``--heights-from-dem``, and it is controlled via ``--heights-from-dem-uncertainty`` and ``--heights-from-dem-robust-threshold``.
+The use these options is shown in :numref:`jitter_ctx`.

-Only one of these two constraints can be used at a time.
-If both are specified, the intrinsic constraint will be used where the triangulated points are not above the provided DEM.
+The intrinsic constraint will be used where the triangulated points do not project vertically onto the DEM given by this option.

 The DEM constraint is preferred, if a decent DEM that is well-aligned with the cameras is available.

+The implementation is the same as for bundle adjustment (:numref:`heights_from_dem`).

 Anchor points
 ^^^^^^^^^^^^^